leomoleiro95/leomoleiro95/README.md

 - 👋 Hi, I’m Leo
 - 👀 I’m interested in engineering, music, climate
 - 💞️ I’m looking to collaborate on high impact projects
-- 📫 How to reach me write good code

 <!---
 leomoleiro95/leomoleiro95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.